spqb/Genie.jl/README.md

 ```bash
 ../julia-1.10.0/bin/julia --project=. --thread n
 ```
-- then you can directly copy each cell of the 'examples' folder in your terminal to explore Genie's features
+- then you can directly copy each cell of the 'examples' folder in your terminal to explore Genie's features (remember to adjust the paths of the data).

 ## Key Function: `run_evolution`